Pre-Market Trading – How to Identify the Best Setups

 You can check across the web and pretty much any source related to day trading will tell you that having a good pre-market trading strategy is a critical aspect of successful trading.

 But, how do you know what to look for when it comes to price action?
 Should you actually place trades during the pre-market?
+Is the pre-market a good indicator?
 Should you give the same amount of credence to pre-market trading strategy equally across every stock?

 In this post, I will cover what I do in terms of pre-market trading strategy and how I use the early morning activity to help determine my trading plan for the day.

 1 – Avoid Low Float Stocks